mrKappa27/aws-bootcamp-cruddur-2023/journal/week3.md

 )
 ```

-In the `app.py` we add for checking if we can correctly grab the token from the request:
+In the `app.py` we add this code for checking if we can correctly grab the token from the request:
 ```py
   # Get out Auth Bearer Token
   app.logger.info('AUTH HEADER: ')